samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 - What is the difference between a view and a table?
    * Materialized view is a static image of the table at certain time.
 - What is DAO?
+   * Data Access Object is a design pattern used to seperate the application/business layer from the persistence layer.
+   * (Instead of manipulating the SQL database directly we can manipulate models locally and then update the database)
 # Spring/Spring Boot

 - What is dependencies Injection?
    * A design pattern to remove dependenies by providing the config in an external source. two types constructor and setter.
+   * Also Field injection
    * Setter occurs after
 - How many types of beans in spring?
    * 6 types, Singleton, prototype, request, session, application, websocket